PIK-LPJmL/lpjmlkit/CONTRIBUTING.md

 practices.
 * **Bullying**: Bullying or aggressive behavior towards others.

 Reporting Incidents
 If you witness or experience any violations, please report them to [jannesbr@pik-potsdam.de](mailto:jannesbr@pik-potsdam.de).
 All reports will be handled confidentially and promptly.

-Thank you for being a part of the *lpjmlkit* community!
+Thank you for being part of the *lpjmlkit* community!